mendix/docs/content/developerportal/deploy/deploying-to-mindsphere.md

 #### 4.1.1 CockpitApplicationName

-The value of *CockpitApplicationName* must be identical to the name of your app as registered in the MindSphere developer portal.
-It must, therefore, fit the constraints listed in the [App Name](/refguide/mindsphere/mindsphere-development-considerations#appname) section of *MindSphere Development Considerations*.
+Enter the name of your app as registered in the MindSphere developer portal as the value of *CockpitApplicationName*.

-[//]: # (MindGateURL and PublicKeyURL do not need to be changed until there are more MindSphere environments)
+These two values must be identical and must, therefore, fit the constraints listed in the [App Name](/refguide/mindsphere/mindsphere-development-considerations#appname) section of *MindSphere Development Considerations*.

 #### 4.1.2 RegisterSingleSignOn

-The *RegisterSingleSignOn* microflow must be added as the **After startup** microflow or added as a sub-microflow of an existing *after startup* microflow.
+Add the *RegisterSingleSignOn* microflow as the **After startup** microflow or added as a sub-microflow of an existing *after startup* microflow.

 {{% alert type="info" %}}
 If you are using the MindSphere Starter Application, this will already be set up as the *After startup* microflow.